About 80% of companies currently use social communication tools to ensure that both remote and in-house team members stay connected.

 Though there are some differences, Webex Teams and Zoom Rooms essentially aim to accomplish the same things.
 Webex Teams functions much like the physical “conference room” space of Zoom Rooms.
 You’ll set up your office’s Webex team room in the space of your choosing, using Webex hardware and equipment.
 This makes it easier for you and your team to have a video conference with another office’s entire team.

-However, unlike Zoom, anyone is able to host a Webex Teams meeting.
+However, unlike Zoom, anyone can host a Webex Teams meeting.
 Anytime you or another member of the team has an urgent matter that requires a company-wide internal or external meeting, there’s no need to wait for the approved admins or hosts to begin the Webex Teams meeting.

-You can still meet with other Webex users, which is ideal, again, for companies with multiple branches or those who frequently work with other companies.
+You can still meet with other Webex users, which is ideal, again, for companies with multiple branches or those who frequently work with other businesses.

 When it comes to physical equipment for your Webex Teams space, there is a bit more to choose from than there is with Zoom.
 In addition to the standard projector, you can also choose special desktop devices, a large, all-in-one whiteboard, or even smaller screens on stands.
 For highly visual teams, this flexibility is a bonus.

 Documents with Microsoft OneDrive and SharePoint can be edited by anyone in Webex, so there’s no need to open up multiple apps.
-Best of all, if anyone’s device is ever lost/stolen, Admin has the ability to wipe all of the data off the device remotely.
+Best of all, if anyone’s device is ever lost/stolen, Admin can wipe all of the data off the device remotely.

 Though Webex and Zoom have similar webinar features, if you need more help both planning your webinar and conduction follow-up research, you may get more of what Webex has to offer.